zhixin9001/2021-SAA/note/tips.md

     - Spread placement groups, can span multiple az in the same Region.
 You can have a maximum of 7 running instances per Availability Zone per group. suitable for mixing instance types or launching instances over time.
 - volume types
     - SSD-backed volumes, frequent read/write operations with small I/O size, IOPS(每秒的讀寫次數),
         - General Purpose SSD — gp2/3, Provides a balance of price and performance.
 We recommend these volumes for most workloads.
+IOPS/Volume of 16,000.
-        - Provisioned IOPS SSD — io1/io2/io2 Block Express ‡, Provides high performance for mission-critical, low-latency, or high-throughput workloads.
+        - Provisioned IOPS SSD — io1/io2/io2 Block Express ‡, Provides high performance for mission-critical, low-latency, or high-throughput workloads. maximum of 64,000 IOPS and provide up to 1,000 MB/s of throughput per volume.
     - HDD-backed volumes, throughput (measured in MiB/s) is a better performance measure than IOPS.
 CANNOT be used as a boot volume
-        - Throughput Optimized HDD, st1 — A low-cost HDD designed for frequently accessed, throughput-intensive workloads.
+        - Throughput Optimized HDD, st1 — A low-cost HDD designed for frequently accessed, throughput-intensive workloads. max IOPS/Volume of 500
-        - Cold HDD, sc1 — The lowest-cost HDD design for less frequently accessed workloads.
+        - Cold HDD, sc1 — The lowest-cost HDD design for less frequently accessed workloads. max IOPS/Volume of 250.
 - Nitro System, a collection of AWS-built hardware and software components that enable high performance, high availability, and high security.
 - security group
 - user data